 Cancer often reminds us of our own mortality If you are close in age to the person with cancer or if you are very fond of them, you may find that this experience creates anxiety for you.
 You might notice feelings somewhat like those of the person who has cancer: disbelief, sadness, uncertainty, anger, sleeplessness, and fears about your own health.
 If this is the case, you may want to get support for yourself from a mental health professional or a local support group.
 If your company has an Employee Assistance Program (EAP), you can contact a counselor that way.
 You can also use other sources of counseling, such as your health insurance or religious support services.

 People develop all kinds of coping styles during their lives.
 Some people are quite private, while others are more open and talk about their feelings.
 These coping styles help people manage difficult personal situations, although some styles work better than others.

-Some people use humor and find it to be a relief from the serious nature of the illness.
+Some people use humor and find it a relief from the serious nature of the illness.
 But some may become withdrawn and isolated from family and friends.
 A cancer diagnosis creates a lot of change.
-People often try to maintain as much control as they can in order to feel more secure.
+People often try to maintain as much control as they can to feel more secure.
 Some people become very angry or sad.
-They might be grieving the loss of their own healthy self-image, or the loss of control over their own lives.
+They might be grieving the loss of their healthy self-image, or the loss of control over their lives.